bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Character/SI_CH3_Character_Drive.md

 ## Oracle: Character Details
 > [!mechanics]- | Roll > [skull] `dice: [[SI_CH3_The Cursed Die#^table-Cursed]]`<br>▶1 `dice: [[OT_ISSI_Characters#^Details]]`<br>▶2 `dice: [[OT_ISSI_Characters#^Details]]` | Guidance
 > As you interact with a person to gain a deeper understanding of their nature and personality, roll on this table to reveal new characteristics.
 Feel free to ignore, reroll, or adjust contradictions.
-Or envision how those contradictions add interesting complexity to the character. ^guidance-OclCharacterDetails
+Or envision how those contradictions add interesting complexity to the character. ^guidance-Details

 | dice: 1d100 | Result @1-2 [skull] _[[#Oracle Cursed Character Details\|below]]_ |
 | :---: | --- |